 Scroll a bit more — you’ll find answers to the maternity photo questions I hear every single week.

-Pregnancy photos are one of the sweetest parts of these months, yet so many moms feel uncertain about what to wear, when to schedule the session, and how to make the photos feel like “them.”
-I’ve walked hundreds of readers through this — and the questions are often the same.
+Pregnancy photos are one of the sweetest parts of these months, yet many moms feel unsure about what to wear, when to schedule a session, or how to make the photos truly feel like “them.”

 “When should I schedule my maternity photos?”

 Most photographers recommend 28–34 weeks, depending on how your bump shows.
-If you want examples, my maternity photo shoot ideas page has dozens of seasonal looks.
+For visual inspiration across seasons and settings, my maternity photo shoot ideas page shares dozens of real-life looks.

 “Which outfits photograph best?”

-Solid tones, long silhouettes, and soft textures look beautiful in almost every setting.
-Think fall knits, flowing gowns, and layered neutrals.
-If you need inspiration, visit my maternity outfits ideas page.
+Solid tones, long silhouettes, and soft textures photograph beautifully in almost every setting.
+Fall knits, flowing gowns, and layered neutrals are especially flattering.
+My maternity outfits ideas page offers plenty of style inspiration.

 “Where should we shoot?”

-Natural light is your friend — nurseries, fields, tree-lined paths, snowy mornings, or cozy indoor scenes all work beautifully.
-If you prefer couples photos, the inspiration gallery at holiday maternity gallery for couples is one of the most-loved pages.
+Natural light makes all the difference — nurseries, open fields, tree-lined paths, snowy mornings, and cozy indoor scenes all work beautifully.
+Couples who love seasonal romance often enjoy browsing the holiday maternity gallery for couples, one of the site’s most-loved collections.

-And now let’s answer the outfit questions — the ones you’ve been emailing me about for years.
+And now let’s move into the outfit questions — the ones you’ve been emailing me about for years.

 See my picks of maternity portrait dresses on Amazon